 This course explores how Christians' faith shapes their understandings of what to do and how to be.
 Attention is paid to the sources and methods in Christian ethics, focusing on the Biblical ideas of justice and love as key themes.
 A variety of ethical issues such as economic justice, marriage and sexuality, the environment, and topics in health care are examined, drawing on a range of historical and contemporary approaches to these questions.
 This course includes a required service learning component.

-This travel and service-learning course to South Africa and Swaziland examines the complex interplay between religion, culture, and gender as they relate to the HIV/AIDs epidemic in the region.
-Particular attention will be paid to the ways in which religious communities have been both an obstacle and a resource in combating this epidemic and the factors contributing to it.
-During the two-week travel portion in May, students will have the opportunity to visit faith communities and important historical sites.
-They will also carry out service with child-headed households and with a Hospice at Home program for AIDs patients.
+This travel course and service learning course will examine the connections between religion, culture, and health care in South Africa and Swaziland as a case study in the ethics of global health.
+How have religious communities have been both an obstacle and a resource in the struggle for racial justice and health justice, particularly during and after apartheid, the AIDS epidemic, and current migration challenges.
+During the two-week travel portion in May, students will have the opportunity to visit faith communities, health care organizations, and important historical sites.
+They will also carry out service with a Hospice at Home program for AIDS patients in Swaziland.